LazarGrbovic/BuN_OS_Management_1/Tutorial.md

   ***-Deactivating permitrootlogin***
   ------------------------------------------------------------
   - User needs to change the value of permitrootlogin to "no"
-  - This will deactivate permitrootlogin, so that only users that are not root can sign it
+  - This will deactivate permitrootlogin, so that users that are not root can sign it
   ------------------------------------------------------------